coreos/tectonic-docs/Documentation/alm/vault-ocs.md

 ## Initializing and Unsealing

-Once enabled, use Console to create a new Vault Service, then use the Vault Commands (CLI) tool to initialize the instance, obtain the keys, and unseal the cluster.
+Once instances are deployed, use kubectl and the [Vault Commands (CLI)][vault-cli] tool to initialize the instance, obtain the keys, and unseal the cluster.

 ### Proxy the Vault instance to your laptop